 Figure 1 Examples of Activities Under the “Theory Umbrella”

-Method to Prevent Double Counting

-The basic approach proposed here is to remove all verified RA net savings from the MT savings where RA and MT activities are targeting the same market or measure(s).

 Figure 2 is a depiction of the typical components of RA savings overlaid on the MT savings framework.

 Figure 2 Accounting for RA and MT Program Savings

+Method to Prevent Double Counting

+The MTWG members are divided on the approach to prevent double counting.
+Two options are presented below for consideration.
+The first option is to remove net RA savings, after removing the natural market baseline.
+The second option is to evaluate how much of the transformed market’s savings can be attributable to the MTI, relative to other known influences on the market (such as ME&O and WE&T), and only attribute to the MTI those savings it enabled.

 The MTWG members who prefer each option and find each option acceptable are shown below in Table 2.